pyOpenSci/handbook/governance/executive-council.md

 - Approve expense reports.
 - Take meeting minutes and ensure they are [published in this Handbook](ec-minutes).

-The Executive Council is currently led by the Executive Council Chair, who approves the Executive Director’s vacation time off requests and sick leave.
+The Executive Council is currently led by the Executive Council Chair, who approves the Executive Director’s time off requests and sick leave.

 :::{note}
 While travel is not explicitly required, members may have opportunities to attend meetings on behalf of pyOpenSci.
 Travel may be supported by pyOpenSci if needed.